DhavalBhimani44/DevOpsESE-L1/dhaval-bhimani-051/README.md

-# DevOps End Semester Examination Lab-1
+# DevOps End Semester Examination Lab

 This project demonstrates a basic DevOps pipeline using Docker, Kubernetes, and Jenkins.
 It includes a simple Python application with containerization and Kubernetes deployment configurations for both development and production environments.